From nothing to something: discrete integrable systems: Acknowledgement

 \section{Acknowledgement}

-The author are in debt to the helpful discussions with Professors Hu X. B., Liu Q. P., Jarmo Hietarinta, Frank Nijhoff, Decio Levi, D. J. Zhang and Y. Chen.
+The authors are in debt to the helpful discussions with Professors Hu X. B., Liu Q. P., Jarmo Hietarinta, Frank Nijhoff, Decio Levi, D. J. Zhang and Y. Chen.
 The work was sponsored by the National Natural Science Foundation of China (Nos.
-10735030 and 11175092) and K. C. Wong Magna Fund in Ningbo University.
+11175092, 11275123 and 10735030), Shanghai Knowledge Service Platform for Trustworthy Internet of Things (No. ZF1213), and K. C. Wong Magna Fund in Ningbo University.